PrivateSky/double-check/README.md

           Usages:
           assert.isDocumentId("myDocumentId");
           exceptions.randomBreak();

-##Ontological semantic firewall (not really fully implemented yet, wip)

-###declare infomation about ontologic tags

-            firewall.tag(tagname, {
-                identity:boolean,
-                private:boolean,
-                sensitivity:0-10,
-                related:"list of tags"
-                })

-    Example:

-          firewall.tag("Social Security Number", {
-              identity:true,
-              private:true,
-              sensitivity:5
-              })

-          firewall.tag("Birth Date", {
-              identity:false,
-              private:true,
-              sensitivity:3
-              })

-###Declare annotation for privacy ontologic tag

-    firewall.tag(objectType, field, tagName)

- Example:

-          firewall.tag("User", "SSN",   "Social Security Number");
-          firewall.tag("User", "birthDate", "Birth Date");

-###Declare rules about use of combinations between identity, private fields and access zones.
-It is possbile to declare access zones and parent relations between resources and zones
-          firewall.grant(zone, resourseType)
-          firewall.parentZone(zone, parentZone)
-          firewall.parentResourceType(resourseType, ParentresourseType)

-Resource can be: tags, fields, objects, combination of objects with common identity fields
-Zones: can be userids, groups, roles,servers, nodenames, etc.
-  For swarms  the zones can be  phases, group of adapters in swarms, tenants, users. roles, etc

-###Check usage
-        firewall.allow(zone, resource, resurceType): boolean

-##Get a report with all usages of private data in zones that don't have declared access in rules
-          firewall.getReport()

 ##Conclusions
-If you don't control how exceptions, asserts and logging code is writeln from the beginning, later can get ugly to modify code in hundreds of places.
+ - Start with proper logging policies from begining: If you don't control how exceptions, asserts and logging code is writeln from the beginning, it can get ugly to modify your code in hundreds of places.
-Ee encourage use of asserts even in production code (to check important invariants) but they should be properly integrated with logging and exceptions.
+ - Use checks in production code: We encourage use of asserts (called checks) even in production code (to check important invariants) but they should be properly integrated with logging and exceptions.
-Early crushes represent a better option than loosing money because security issues or other ugly bugs.
+ - Early crushes in a controled environment represent a better option than loosing money because security issues or other ugly bugs.
-In this module we also provide a semantic firewall innovation that will be using the logger but add a new dimension to assert checks.